ChengTseLu/ChengTseLu.github.io/README.md

 ### Algorithm Selection
 * Fast: need to be real-time detection on raspberry pi so that the processor can have time handle other tasks
 * Small Size: able to run on raspberry pi since we only have 4GB RAM
-* Tensorflow Lite Compatible: a lightweight library designs for edge devices to deploy models
+* Tensorflow Lite Compatible: a lightweight library designs for edge devices to deploy models (Note: Tensorflow Lite does not support RCNN models, only SSD models)

 After evaluating models under this three criterias, I select ssd mobilenet v2 quntized model for my Mask Detection Algorithm.

+### Dataset

+### Training Steps
+* Step 1: Generating TFRecords from dataset
+* Step 2: Configuring training
+* Step 3: Training model
+* Step 4: Freeze model to .tflite
+* Step 5: Convert .tflite to Edge TPU compatible model

+More details about training steps can be found online ([offical doc](https://towardsdatascience.com/creating-your-own-object-detector-ad69dda69c85))
+More details about freezing model to .tflite ([offical doc](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_on_mobile_tensorflowlite.md))
+More details about converting to edge tpu compatible model ([offical doc](https://coral.ai/docs/edgetpu/compiler/#system-requirements))

 ## Part 2: Body Temperature Sensing